mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 Although the description and deep comprehension of the free monad is behind the scope of this article, we can say that a program with type `ConnectionIO[A]` represents a computation that, given a `Connection`, will generate a value of type `IO[A]`.

 Every free monad is only a description of a program.
 It's not executable at all, since it requires an interpreter.
 The interpreter, in this case, is the `Transactor` we created.
-Its role is to interpret the description of the program, into a `Kleisli[IO, Connection, A]`.
+Its role is to compile the program into a `Kleisli[IO, Connection, A]`.
 As we should remember from the course on [Cats](https://rockthejvm.com/p/cats), the above `Kleisli` is another representation of the function `Connection => IO[A]`.

-So, given an instance of `IO[Connection]` to the `Kleisli` through the `transact` method, we can obtain the desired `IO[A]`, and then execute it using the Cats Effect library:
+So, given an instance of `IO[Connection]` to the `Kleisli` through the `transact` method, we can execute the compiled program into the desired `IO[A]`, and then execute it using the Cats Effect library:

 ```scala
 object DoobieApp extends IOApp {